featbit/featbit/README.md

 ## Support & Community

-◆ [**Documentation**](https://featbit.gitbook.io/) - More detailed documentation on how to use and develop with AFFiNE.
+◆ View the [**FeatBit Docs**](https://featbit.gitbook.io/) for info on how to use and develop with FeatBit.

-◆  [**FeatBit Slack Community**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) if you get stuck, want to chat, or are thinking of a new feature.
-Or email us at hu-beau@outlook.com if Slack isn't your thing.
-We're here to help - and to make FeatBit even better!
+◆ Join [**FeatBit Slack Community**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) if you get stuck, want to chat, or are thinking of a new feature.
+We're here to make FeatBit even better!

+## Useful links

 ◆ [FeatBit Roadmap](https://featbit.gitbook.io/welcome-to-gitbook/roadmap/roadmap-voter) - Looking for a feature?
-It might already be planned for release - you can check here.
+It might already be planned for release.
+You can also vote for the feature you care mostly.

 ◆ [Release Notes](https://github.com/featbit/featbit/releases) - Find out what changes we are making and how we are improving FeatBit.